NeneWang/Concept-Logs/pages/Philosophy.md

 	- [[How can I solo battle]]
 - Become Dangerous.
 	- You should be dangerous enough so you can start companies
+	- It's easier to start a business than finding jobs nowadays.
+One is time wasting, doesn't stack. while building your own business does.
 	- Knowledge Capita
 		- Bieng Research level educated
 		- Being able to read through top AI Research.
 (That's my objective here)
+		- Being able to spin off products
+		- Create
 	- Energy Capita
 		- Time Management
 		- Building People Around you
 	- Social Capita
 		- Building strong relationships
+		- Being able to build relationships.
 	-
 	-
 - Actionables